-When it comes to keeping a journal, we quickly think of the stereotypical “Dear diary,“ reserved for the emotional high-schooler or awkward recluse.
+When it comes to keeping a journal, we think of the stereotypical “Dear Diary,” reserved for emotional high-schoolers or the awkward recluse.
 Others see writing merely as a pragmatic tool, overlooking any value in keeping a journal.
 But science continues to dissolve skepticism—for those who are sitting on the fence, here are 10 researched-based benefits to encourage you to start journaling:

 1. Stretching Your IQ

 Journaling is an exploration of language, you’ll have the natural urge to search for new words and increase your vocabulary.
 The report goes on to say, “One of the best single measures of overall intelligence as measured by intelligence tests is vocabulary.”

 It’s the buzz-word for good reason.
 There’s a strong connection between happiness and mindfulness.
 Journaling brings you into that state of mindfulness; past frustrations and future anxieties lose their edge in the present moment.
 It calls a wandering mind to attention, from passivity to actively engaging with your thoughts.

 Journaling includes writing out your dreams and ambitions.
 While the idea that scribbled words will help you achieve your goals seems fanciful, just consider building a house without a blueprint.